Most people think of the business plan as a one-time event, something used to accomplish a specific goal—getting funded, usually.

 3. If you’re writing a standard business plan:

 For most people pitching a bank or an investor, a standard business plan will be the required format for the business plan.
 This is the version of the plan these investors are most familiar with, and the version that will give them the most information.
+It contains all the needed business plan components and business plan sections that banks and investors expect.

 If you want to increase your chances of getting funded, follow this format.
 You can also download a free business plan template here, or use LivePlan to walk you through writing an investor-ready business plan.